wyobi/ion-autocomplete/README.md

 component.
 Be aware that the `external-model` is not updated by the component when an item is selected.
 It is just used to prepopulate or clear the selected items.
 If you need to get the current selected items you are able to read the value of the `ng-model`.
 For an example have a look at the [`model-to-item-method`](#the-model-to-item-method) documentation.

-If you need to clear the selected items then you are able to set the `external-model` to an empty array.
+If you need to clear the selected items then you are able to set the `external-model` to an empty array (another value is not clearing the selected items).

 ### The `model-to-item-method`